mccright/rand-notes/Convert-heic-to-jpg.md

-# Use libheif to Convert heif images to jpg format
+# Use libheif to Convert iOS heif images to jpg format

+Apple products that emit images default to heif format, that is still unfriendly in some endpoint and server environments.

 leibheif is at [https://github.com/strukturag/libheif](https://github.com/strukturag/libheif)